hamidgasmi/training.computerscience.cloud.aws/README.md

 - It's a IaaS (Infrastructure as a Service) AWS Service
 - It takes 2mn to obtain and boot new server instances
 - It allows to quickly scale capacity both up and down as your computing requirement changes
+- It has 1 or more **storage volumes**
+	- It has a **Root Volume** is attached to an instance during the launch process
+	- Additional volume could be attached to an instance after it's launched
 - ARN:
 	- Format: arn:${Partition}:ec2:${Region}:${Account}:instance/${InstanceId}
 	- E.g., arn:aws:ec2::191449997525:instance/1234j8r3kdj